Home » Nonfiction Directory » Disabilities Books

 This reference directory provides comprehensive coverage of 21 broad mental health disorder categories.
 Within these categories are nearly 100 specific disorders.
 Descriptions of the disorders are in the 1st chapter.
 Subsequent chapters contain more than 4,500 listings of relevant organizations and contacts.

-Heal Your Heart: How You Can Prevent or Reverse Heart Disease – Books about Living with Chronic Illness
+Heal Your Heart: How You Can Prevent or Reverse Heart Disease – Books on Diseases and Disorders

 Gould, K. Lance